 Collocations for circulation - noun

-1. movement of blood round the body
+1. movement of blood around the body

-VERB + CIRCULATION
+VERB + circulation

 have

-I''ve got poor circulation.
+I have poor circulation.

-I''ve got poor circulation.
+I have poor circulation.

-improve, stimulate
+improve,

 to have a massage to stimulate your circulation